Richard Frederick Dixon: Trial and conviction for air piracy and kidnapping

 The Court of Appeals also found Dixon’s other grounds for appeal to be without merit.
 Accordingly, the District Court’s judgment of conviction was affirmed.

 Escape attempt and later years

 In June 1982, Dixon and five other inmates attempted to escape from the Michigan State Prison at Jackson, Michigan.
 The men succeeded in scaling a 10-foot security fence but were detected before they could throw a rope over an outer security wall.

 As of October 2012, Dixon remained in prison, being held at the Kinross Correctional Facility in the Upper Peninsula of Michigan.

 Dixon was paroled in May 2021.
+Following his parole, he was transferred to the Federal Correctional Institution in Hazelton, West Virginia.